Current as of: December 30, 2024 - 10:01

 This evening, there will be a welcome briefing with your leader followed by an optional group dinner at a local restaurant.

-Accommodation: Lenid Hotel (or similar)
+Accommodation: Babylon Grand Hotel & Spa (or similar)

 Upon arrival your adventure begins in Hanoi, a city where an unstoppable energy thrives alongside traditional Vietnamese culture and a colonial influence permeates the broad tree-lines boulevards, most noticeably from the faded French architecture.
 The leader will be on hand to point the group in the right directions, so whether you’re buying baguettes and inexpensive coffee from the grand doorways of a past era, drifting alongside Hoan Kiem Lake or roaming the animated streets, Hanoi offers a delicious first taste of Vietnamese culture.
 Even crossing one of many manic roads serves as a memorable experience.